sarahtartaruga/image-trendlines/README.md

 Sometimes adaptions might be necessary as this repository was designed for a particular Twitter API dataset.
 In the code, look at `# TO CONFIGURE` to find the relevant points for an easy adaption.

-Typical features that you have to adapt will be the time format as indicated in your csv file for pasing it correctly.
+Typical features that you have to adapt will be the time format as indicated in your csv file for parsing it correctly.
 Further, you might wish to change the plot type (e.g. to a stem plot) or the general styling (e.g. font, figure size, image size, label names).

 ## Further plans and extensions